eschulte/shit4climate/about.md

 ## About Shit4Climate

-Some ideas of born of aesthetics and some of need.
+Some ideas are born of aesthetics and some of need.
 Shit4Climate is a child of the later.
 Personal lifestyle changes will not save us.[^footprint] Aside from working to elect new representatives who appropriately prioritize climate change, our only hope is to influence